Free UK postage on orders over £50 ● Sign up to our newsletter for 20% off your first order

 A big myth is that face oils make oily or acne-prone skin worse.
 This isn’t true – as long as you pick the right oils.
 The key is choosing lightweight oils made for oily and acne-prone skin.

-How oils can benefit acne prone skin
+How can oils can benefit acne prone skin?

 Plant-based oils have many benefits for acne-prone skin, such as: